richorama/richorama.github.io/_posts/2015-01-22-optimistic-concurrency-in-orleans.md

 }
 {% endhighlight %}

-Note that when settings the value of the state, we first compare the eTags to check they match.
+Note that in `SetValue()`, before we update the state we compare the eTags to check they match.
 A mismatch here indicates that the etag supplied is stale, so the write is rejected.

 Note that this implementation would not work if the grain is marked as `[Reentrant]`, as the etag mutates while the grain is awaiting the storage operation.

 If you don't have a grain with a storage provider, an etag could be maintained by the grain instead.
 An integer, for example, could be incremented for every write.
-The advantage of the etag from the storage provider of course is that it's built-in, and will survive grain re-activation.
+The advantage of the etag from the storage provider is that it's built-in, and will survive grain re-activation.

-I working implementation of this code is [available on GitHub](https://github.com/richorama/orleans-optimistic-concurrency).
+A working implementation of this code is [available on GitHub](https://github.com/richorama/orleans-optimistic-concurrency).

 ## Conclusion